 Since I don't make a practice of interviewing the people I meet about their sex lives, and as a dispassionate observer, I must take the author at his word and see where it leads me.
 On the one hand we have the personal accounts of transsexual people, on the other, Bailey and Blanchard, who claim years of clinical experience.

 The bottom line is that 'lumping' and splitting' is only a way of categorising entities with features in common and nothing more.
 Even if it is true that erotic fantasies are associated with gynephilic transsexualism, Bailey offers no actual evidence, but merely an assumption, that they are a cause of it.

-It might, therefore, be not a cause but a consequence, an effect or a symptom of transsexuality.
+It might, therefore, be a consequence, an effect or a symptom of transsexuality.
 Even if, as Bailey insists, his theory is a necessary part of understanding transsexualism, it is not sufficient.